"You are a priest forever, in the order of Melchizedek."

 With our hearts renewed, we want to welcome all of you to be part of our Parish.
-We have worked hard with Fr.
-Duber, Deacons Frank and Richard, and all our staff and volunteers to create the best environment in our temple and in all our gardens to make St. Ann "a great garden of contemplation and prayer."
+We have worked hard with Deacons Steve, Jairo, Frank and Richard, and all our staff and volunteers to create the best environment in our temple and in all our gardens to make St. Ann "a great garden of contemplation and prayer."
 If our temple is closed, you will always find a perfect spot to pray, contemplate, and have time to spend with God.

 Our Parish has 30 acres where you will find a vivid orange grove, a new shrine completely open and dedicated to Our Lady of Guadalupe, donated by John the XXIII movement, and an outside altar donated by the Religious Education office.
 There are many olive trees and a beautiful view of Lake Eva that gives visitors the feeling of being in the Holy Land.
 The Stations of the Cross in the garden impel us to walk with Jesus and to meditate upon his passion and love for humanity.
 Our prayer tower is dedicated to the unborn, where you may light a candle for your intentions.
 There are statues in honor of Mary, the Holy Family, St. Ann, Jesus playing with the children, and the Guardian Angel.
-The under-construction garden is celebrating the year of St. Joseph.
+The garden is in honor of St. Joseph.
 You can enjoy all the flowers and ornamental plants, old oak and palm trees that decorate and become silent witnesses of our Parish's 51 years of existence.

 In our church, you will find a gorgeous pyrography mural and the Stations of the Cross made by the Spanish artist Jose Aznar in which he captured the scene of Jesus resurrected sharing a dinner with a group of parishioners-founders, and the two priests, Fr.
 Carlos Azupin and Fr.
 Anderson, who built the church.